-Carla Hunt is a self-taught photographer based in Vernon, British Columbia.
-Focusing on wildlife and landscape photography, Carla’s goal is to bring Beauty in the Okanagan to the people.
-As the population continually increases in the Okanagan region, we need to be aware of our natural surroundings to ensure we protect critical habitat for the wildlife that call this home.
+I am a self-taught photographer based in Vernon, British Columbia.
+My focus is on wildlife and landscape photography with the goal of bringing Beauty in the Okanagan to the people.
+As the population continually increases in the Okanagan region, we need to be aware of our natural surroundings to ensure we protect the critical habitat that the wildlife call home.

-Carla is a member of the Kwakiutl First Nation, located in the northern Vancouver Island area.
-Born and raised in Victoria, British Columbia, Carla Hunt moved to Vernon in 1998 and loves the area.
-In recent years, Carla moved back to Victoria to care for her ailing foster-dad who was suffering from dementia.
+I am a member of the Kwakiutl First Nation, located on northern Vancouver Island.
+I was born and raised in Victoria, British Columbia.
+I moved to Vernon in 1998 and fell in love with the area.
+In recent years, I moved back to Victoria to care for my ailing foster-dad who was suffering from dementia.
 Anyone who has cared for a loved-one will understand the importance of self-care for the caregiver.
-That’s when Carla purchased a Nikon D7000 and began the journey into photography in 2012.
+For me, it was purchasing a Nikon D7000.

-Carla’s work is regularly published in the Vernon Morning Star and other Black Press Media publications, showcasing her work to thousands in the Okanagan.
-In the summer of 2019, Our Canada Magazine featured Carla in a major photo essay and included another photo in the Fall edition of that year.
-December 2019 was the month of upgraded equipment – Nikon D850 and a new lens to learn.
-The journey continues.
+My work is regularly published in the Vernon Morning Star and other Black Press Media publications, showcasing my work to thousands in the Okanagan.
+In the summer of 2019, Our Canada Magazine featured a major photo essay of my work and published another photo in the Fall edition of that year.

 |North Okanagan Naturalist’s Club||North American Nature Photography Association||Vernon Photography Club||Canadian Association of Photographic Art|